Bira/octopus-carnival/_drafts/wir-mm-4e-dwarf.md

 line overlooking an open killing field.
 They can still hold their own in melee, too, so you can also have them in a square Roman-legion like formation that slowly walks up to the enemy while shooting them before engaging with the hammers.
-That last bit works a lot better if the opposition doesn't have area attacks, of course.
+That last bit works better if the opposition doesn't have any area attacks, but Dwarf Solidarity ensures they have some extra protection from many of those as well.

 ### Dwarf Clan Guard